robwierzbowski/grunt-build-control/README.md

 Type: `Boolean`
 Default: `false`

-Pushes the `branch` to `remote`.
+Pushes `branch` to `remote`.

 #### commitMsg

 Type: `String`
 Default: `Built %sourceName% from commit %sourceCommit% on branch %sourceBranch%  `

-The commit message to use when `commit` is true.
+The commit message to use when committing.
 It must be a safe commit message for the command line, with special characters and double quotes escaped.

 You can use the following tokens to print information about the main project:

-- `%sourceName%`: The main project's name taken from package.json
+- `%sourceName%`: The main project's name, read from package.json or the project directory
 - `%sourceBranch%`: The main project's current branch
 - `%sourceCommit%`: The main project's most recent commit